ondicastillo/Data-Analysis-Housing-in-Ames-Iowa/Regression-Diagnostics-.md

 What are the variables that influence the pricing (Sale Price) of houses in Ames, Iowa?

 This paper aims to answer this question by creating a regression model that can predict the monetary cost of housing.
-To achieve this goal, a dataset of the real estate market in Iowa from 2006 to 2016 will be used.
+To achieve this goal, a dataset of the real estate market in Ames, Iowa from 2006 to 2016 was used.

 #### 2. EDA